LegendaryHog/Hash_Tab/README.md

 ## Trouble with Grapviz Dump.

-If your text so big as my arrears graphviz dump exit with error and will not done.
+If your text as big as my arrears graphviz dump exit with error and will not done.
 In example, in Hamlet.

 ## My beatiful GraphDump UwU.
 Graphviz Dump